enmielado/super-dropdown/README.md

     {% endfor %}
     </ul>

+To render all the values of a hash from a dropdown field:

+    {{ entry.dropdownField | join(‘ —> ‘) }}

 To retrieve a a single value from the hash use this format:

     {{ entry.theSuperDropdownField.arrayKey }}

-In the case of the Category Group dropdowns, keys are kebab case strings of the category title, except for the top-level category which will use the category group handle as its key.
+In the case of the Category dropdowns, the keys are kebab case strings of the parent category title, except for the top-level category which will use the category group handle as its key.

-Get the last value, sometimes useful if you built a category or entry dropdown and only want the final category/entry:
+To get the value of the final array item, sometimes useful if you built a category or entry dropdown and only want the final category/entry use this:

     {{ entry.theSuperDropdownField | last }}

-Category dropdowns return a string with the id and title joined by a colon:
+By default,  Category dropdowns return a string with the id and title joined by a colon:

     1690:The Category Title

-Get a Category from a dropdown field:
+To et a Category Element from a dropdown field:

     {% set catId = entry.dropdownField | last | split(’:’) | first %}

-    {% cat = craft->app->categories->getById(catId) &}
+    {% category = craft->app->categories->getById(catId) &}

-    {{ entry.dropdownField | join(‘ —> ‘) }}

-### Element Values
+### Return Value as Element
-For fields with a `Source` of ‘Element,’ there is an option to return the value as an instant of the element.
+For fields with a `Source` of ‘Element,’ there is an option to return the value as an instance of the element.
 In that case, you would, for example, output a category title like so:

 	{{ entry.dropdownCatgeoryField.title }}

 ## JSON Data Formatting Rules
 * All dropdown data should be provided in flat series.
 The data should not be nested.
 Nesting is managed by associated keys.
 * You must use the keys as shown in the example below: `name`, `type`, `options`, `label`, `value`, `default`, and  `subselect`.
 * Top-level dropdowns (ones not leafs of other dropdowns) should have an attribute of `type` set to `primary`.